Meet Richard Conway, Chief Operating Officer at Xakia. Richard is a lawyer with a passion for figuring out ways to do legal work better. Read on to...

 Over half of legal departments lack a clear view of spending.
 Read the blog to find out more as we unpack the numbers.

-There was a time when legal teams had some wiggle room with budgets — their costs to some extent could vary with the issues that arose.
+There was a time when in-house legal departments had some wiggle room with budgets — their costs to some extent could vary with the issues that arose.
 But that’s not the modern reality.
-Budgeting isn’t just a way to justify spending and protect your Legal Department from cuts; it can offer valuable insights that help with strategic and tactical decisions.
+Legal budgeting isn’t just a way to justify spending and protect your Legal Department from cuts - it can offer valuable insights that help with strategic and tactical decisions.